yt-project/yt/doc/source/developing/releasing.rst

    twine upload dist/*

 Please ensure that both the source distribution and binary wheels are present in the ``dist`` folder before doing this.
+Directions on generating binary wheels are described in the section immediately preceding this one.

 You will be prompted for your PyPI credentials and then the package should upload.
-Note that for this to complete successfully, you will need an account on PyPI and that account will need to be registered as an "owner" of the yt package.
+Note that for this to complete successfully, you will need an account on PyPI and that account will need to be registered as an "owner" or "maintainer" of the yt package.
 Right now there are five owners: Matt Turk, Britton Smith, Nathan Goldbaum, John ZuHone, and Kacper Kowalik.
 In addition, you should attempt to upload the yt package along with compiled binary wheel packages for various platforms that we support.